 Remember: Inflammation is the immune system’s way of bringing extra blood cells to the site of an injury or problem area.
 Those cells promote healing by attacking invading elements like toxins or bacteria and regrowing blood vessels and tissues.
 It’s only when too much inflammation occurs, or it occurs too often, that it becomes a problem.

-Better Joint Health
+Support Joint Health

 Better Heart Health